"Most importantly, they became Americans."

 The demonization of immigrants has led to a moral crisis in this country.
 It must stop now.

 Of the 323.1 million people in the United States, 43.3 million were born in other countries.
-Although the number is expected to grow to 78 million by 2065, we still have not reached the historic peak number of foreign-born residents of 14.8% in 1890 (currently 13.5% of the population were not born in the U.S.).
+Although this number is expected to grow to 78 million by 2065, we still have not reached the historic peak number of foreign-born residents of 14.8% in 1890.
 Here are some facts about U.S. immigration:

-- Immigrants add $2 trillion to the U.S. Gross Domestic Product (GDP).
+Immigrants add $2 trillion to the U.S. Gross Domestic Product (GDP).
 Providing a path to citizenship for our 11 million undocumented immigrants would increase the GDP by $1.2 trillion over 10 years, and decrease the deficit by $135 billion in the first decade.
-Ending DACA alone, would cost the U.S. $433.4 billion in GDP and would reduce contributions to Medicare and Social Security by $24.6 billion in 10 years.

-- Undocumented immigrants pay tens of billions of dollars into Social Security, Medicare, and state and local taxes.
-They contribute more than they receive.
+Undocumented immigrants pay tens of billions of dollars into Social Security, Medicare, and state and local taxes.

 Our economy, our growth, and our success depends on a progressive immigration policy that recognizes the importance of all people and supports inclusivity.

 We must enact comprehensive immigration reform, including a path towards citizenship.

 We must end the criminalization of immigration by closing costly deportation centers.